NetCordDev/NetCord/Documentation/guides/introduction/index.md

 ---
-title: Introduction to NetCord
+title: Introduction to NetCord - Modern C# Discord Bot Library for .NET
-description: Learn about NetCord, a modern C# library for building Discord bots with .NET
+description: Learn about NetCord, a modern, fully customizable C# library for building Discord bots with .NET.
+Discover features and architecture.
+omitAppTitle: true
 ---

 # Introduction to NetCord